SAFETAG/SAFETAG/docs/audit_content.md

   * summary - A short - two to three sentence - basic overview of the methodology.
   * description - An longer in-depth - two to three paragraph - overview of the methodology.
   * instructions - tool-specific step-by-step instructions on how the vulnerability is identified.
-  * threats - The threats that are explored with a methodology.
+  * risks - The risks that are exposed by a tools.
   * purpose - The purpose for the methodology used.
   * data collection - What data to collect for reporting and how to present that data for the clearest understanding.
   * example - a folder with sample example content and example images from a false audit.